Skip to content

 • Acquisition happens when one company buys another company.

-• Acquisition is not very different than buying or trading a baseball card that you really want.
+• Acquisition is not very different than buying or trading a baseball card that you want.
 For example, Jane wants to buy a special baseball card.
 Let us say, Jane knows that John has that card and he would be interested in selling it.
 To acquire John’s card, Jane would have to make an offer (or in other words bid).
-If John agrees to sell his card to Jane then Jane successfully acquired John’s card in a friendly manner.
+If John agrees to sell his card to Jane then Jane successfully acquires John’s card in a friendly manner.

-• What if, Jane really wants John’s card, however, John is unwilling to sell to Jane?
+• What if, Jane wants John’s card, however, John is unwilling to sell to Jane?
 Jane could get unfriendly and put pressure on John to sell.
 The acquisition experts call it a “hostile” takeover.

-• Let us take an example of Microsoft (Ticker MSFT) and Yahoo (Ticker Yhoo).
+• Let us take the example of Microsoft (Ticker MSFT) and Yahoo (Ticker Yhoo).
 This past week, Microsoft (the buyer) made an offer (also called bid or tender) to buy (or acquire) Yahoo for $45 billion (or $31 per share).
-Now Yahoo’s shareholders (the owner) will have to decide, if they should consider Microsoft’s offer to sell at $31 per share.
+Now Yahoo’s shareholders (the owner) will have to decide if they should consider Microsoft’s offer to sell at $31 per share.
 If most of Yahoo’s shareholders sell their shares to Microsoft, then Microsoft will be successful in buying (or acquiring) Yahoo.

 What is a merger?

-We use multiple information resources, such as, websites, companies, stock exchanges, newspapers, and others.
+We use multiple information resources, such as websites, companies, stock exchanges, newspapers, and others.

 Copyright © 2007, Trademark, BusinessNewsForKids.com